-A condition similar to the one above is recommended with this PPS, in order to establish standard sidewalks along the frontages of Gallatin Street and 40th Place, and a wide sidewalk along Gallatin Street where feasible.
-The recommendation is discussed further in the Bicycle/Pedestrian finding of this technical staff report.
+A condition similar to the one above is included with this PPS, in order to establish standard sidewalks along the frontages of Gallatin Street and 40th Place, and a wide sidewalk along Gallatin Street, where feasible.
+The condition is discussed further in the Bicycle/Pedestrian finding of this resolution.